joshuacc/ahkpm/README.md

 - It is not (yet) conveniently packaged into a Windows installer
 - It doesn't (yet) have a lockfile like other package managers, which means that your dependency's code can unexpectedly change out from under you when you run `ahkpm install` to reinstall it, especially if you do something like specifying a `branch:` version.

+If you'd like to help remedy these limitations, consider contributing!

 ## Contributing to ahkpm

 See the [contribution guidelines](./CONTRIBUTING.md)